A DRL-Empowered Multi-Level Jamming Approach for Secure Semantic Communication: Proposed Method

 Finally, Alice encodes the Gaussian noise $\textbf{G}$ using a Gaussian jamming encoder (GJE) to generate the jamming signal at the physical layer, denoted by $\textbf{S}_3$, which is formulated as

 where $f_{\mathrm{GJE}}$ denotes the Gaussian jamming encoder, and $\bm{\theta}^{\mathrm{GJE}}$ represents its learnable parameters.

-After generating the semantic information and multi-level jamming signals, Alice applies the precoding matrices $\textbf{V}_1$, $\textbf{V}_2$, and $\textbf{V}_3$, which are produced by the DDPG agent (to be discussed later), to precode the signals $\textbf{S}_1$, $\textbf{S}_2$, and $\textbf{S}_3$, respectively.
+After generating the semantic information and multi-level jamming signals, Alice applies the precoding matrices $\textbf{V}_1$, $\textbf{V}_2$, and $\textbf{V}_3$, which are produced by the deep deterministic policy gradient (DDPG) agent (to be discussed later), to precode the signals $\textbf{S}_1$, $\textbf{S}_2$, and $\textbf{S}_3$, respectively.
 These precoded signals are then combined through superposition coding to form the transmitted semantic information, denoted as $\textbf{Y}$.
 The process is described by the following equation:

 where $\textbf{V}_1$, $\textbf{V}_2$, and $\textbf{V}_3$ are each of dimension $N_m \times N_n$, and $\textbf{S}_1$, $\textbf{S}_2$, and $\textbf{S}_3$ are each of dimension $N_n \times L_c$.
 As a result, $\textbf{Y}$ has a dimension of $N_m \times L_c$.